tslight/SpaceCadet/README.md

 * Single configurable knob: `SPACE_CADET_HOLD_MS` (default 700 ms).
 * Adaptive tap timing logs help you choose a personal threshold (see stderr output).
 * Status bar app with Preferences (slider) and Toggle Logging.
+* Launch at Login toggle in the menu.
 * LaunchAgent template for auto-start on login.

 ## Install